CloudLabs-MOC/CloudLabs-SEED/Cryptography/Public Key Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab.md

 ```
     BN_mod_exp(res, a, c, n, ctx)
 ```
-- Compute modular inverse, i.e., givena, find b, such that a∗b mod n = 1.
+- Compute modular inverse, i.e., given a, find b, such that a∗b mod n = 1.
 The value b is called the inverse of a, with respect to modular n.
 ```
     BN_mod_inverse(b, a, n, ctx);